-Each tradition celebrates holidays and observances according to their own calendar.
+Please find a list of several, but not all, dates of observances which may be celebrated by members of the Cal Lutheran community during the 2019-2020 academic year below.
 A resource that can assist us in learning about a variety of 2019 observances is available at the Anti-Defamation League’s Calendar of Observances.
-Observances held within the 2019 and 2020 calendar year are available here.
+Observances held within the 2020 calendar year are available here.

 I want to take this opportunity to invite the Cal Lutheran community to experience and respect the Sabbath Hour on the Thousand Oaks campus, Thursdays from 11:15 a.m. to 12:15 p.m.
 This is a gift of time when no classes or labs are scheduled so one can pause and reflect.
 All offices are to be closed during this time so that students, faculty and staff may have the chance to attend University Chapel or utilize this time for mindful reflection.
 At Pacific Lutheran Theological Seminary, weekly Eucharist is held on Wednesdays at 11:00 a.m.